tamzidmiskat/sentiment-analysis-on-IMDB-movie-review-and-web-app/README.md

 - Enhance the user interface of the web application.
 - Deploy the application on a public server for broader access.

-## License
-This project is licensed under [Your License].

----

-Feel free to reach out for collaboration or queries!